 Great engineering challenge

-Be attentive readers (who are) and you will not have escaped the fact that it was a significant engineering challenge to ensure that Sky Pool supported the weight of the water and the amount of pressure created, while still resisting wind loads and swaying. building.
+Be attentive readers (what a blast) and you will not have escaped the fact that it was a significant engineering challenge to ensure that Sky Pool supported the weight of the water and the amount of pressure created, while still resisting wind loads and the sway of the water. building.

-“The two buildings are subject to normal movement for this scale, including wind fluctuations and foundation settling.
-The structure of the pool compensates for these movements by not being rigidly connected at the two ends; it can flow and keep watertight ”.
+"The two buildings are subject to normal movement for this scale, including wind swings and foundation settling.
+The pool structure compensates for these movements by not being rigidly connected at both ends; it can slide and keep watertight."